 Initially established with a Pioneering Healthier Communities Grant from the YMCA of the USA funded through the Centers for Disease Control in 2011, the Lima Family YMCA began a collaborative partnership with community leaders to develop a community action plan to address healthy eating, active living and a tobacco free lifestyle as preventative measures to obesity and chronic disease.

-In 2012, the Lima Family YMCA proposed to implement broad, sustainable, evidence-based strategies that will reduce health disparities and expand clinical and community preventive services in Allen County through the Small Communities Transformation Grant.
-Funded under the Affordable Care Act through the U.S. Department of Health and Human Services, this $1.2 million grant aims to promote healthier lifestyles in Allen County.
+In 2012, Activate Allen County was selected for a Small Communities Transformation Grant.
+Funded under the Affordable Care Act through the U.S. Department of Health and Human Services, this $1.2 million grant made significant strides in promoting healthier lifestyles in Allen County.